 - Tomato slices

-- Combine the Yoghurt Sauce ingredients in a bowl and mix.
+- Yogurt Sauce – Combine the Yogurt Sauce ingredients in a bowl and mix.
 Cover and put in the fridge until required (it will last for 3 days in the fridge).

-- Place chicken on the grill and cook the first side for 4 to 5 minutes until nicely charred, then turn and cook the other side for 3 to 4 minutes (the 2nd side takes less time).
+- Cook chicken – Place chicken in the skillet or on the grill and cook the first side for 4 to 5 minutes until nicely charred.
+Turn and cook the other side for 3 to 4 minutes (the 2nd side takes less time).

-- Slice chicken and pile onto platter alongside flatbreads, Salad and the Yoghurt Sauce.
+- Slice chicken and pile onto platter alongside flatbreads, Salad and the Yoghurt Sauce (or dairy free Tahini sauce from this recipe).

 - To make a wrap, get a piece of flatbread and smear with Yoghurt Sauce.
 Top with a bit of lettuce and tomato and Chicken Shawarma.
 Roll up and enjoy!